onzfonz/comp227/src/content/8/en/part8c.md

 You should be able to use the frontend without a functioning backend.

 Ensure that the backend answers the ping request that the *frontend* has made on startup.
-Check the developer tools to make sure it works:
+Check the developer tools to make sure it works (*you don't want it to fail, like it does below*):

 ![dev tools showing ping failed](../../images/8/16a.png)